8 different types of Japanese noodles (with recipes!)

 - 1-inch piece of fresh ginger (peeled and finely grated)

 - 1/2 a jalapeno (seeded and cut into brunoise)

 - 4 oz shiitake mushrooms (stemmed and sliced)

 - 1 cup Napa cabbage (chiffonaded)

 - Cilantro (for garnishing)

-- Boil salted water in a large pot and toss in your noodles.
+- Boil salty water in a large pot and toss in your noodles.
 Swish them around using a pair of tongs to prevent them from sticking together.
-Cook for around 30 seconds until they become soft.
+Cook for approximately 30 seconds, until they become soft.

 - Now, add the cooked noodles to the pan, stir to mix the ingredients, and cook until your noodles are hot and well coated.
 Add some sesame oil, and then serve when hot.
 Sprinkle with cilantro and peanuts.

 Also known as buckwheat noodles, soba is thin noodles made from buckwheat flour and resemble spaghetti.
 There are also some soba varieties made from a combination of wheat and buckwheat flour.

 Soba contains 8 essential amino acids and is considered a healthy noodle option.